nocomplexity/SecurityArchitecture/06-secmodels.rst

 level where security activities hit the SDLC process.

+ATT&CK
+^^^^^^^

+ATT&CK stands for Adversarial Tactics, Techniques, and Common Knowledge.
+MITRE (https://www.mitre.org/) started this project in 2013.

+ATT&CK is largely a knowledge base of adversarial techniques — a breakdown and classification of offensively oriented actions that can be used against particular platforms, such as Windows.
+Unlike prior work in this area, the focus isn’t on the tools and malware that adversaries use but on how they interact with systems during an operation.

+The relationship between tactics and techniques can be visualized in the ATT&CK Matrix.

+The ATT&CK Matrix is probably the most widely recognizable aspect of ATT&CK because it’s commonly used to show things like defensive coverage of an environment, detection capabilities in security products, and results of an incident or red team engagement.

+The complete Matrix and all guides and information can be found at: https://attack.mitre.org/

 Car Hacking
 ^^^^^^^^^^^^^^^^
 Modelling how things really work is the best start for good protection.
 So any investment or use of real world hacking modles improves your security design.